 This strategy can work in two ways.
 First, investors use the strategy to offset capital gains taxes earned on their other investments.
 The offset amount is unlimited.

 But if your investment losses exceed your capital gains, you can apply up to $3,000 of your losses to lower your income taxes (on salary or hourly wage, etc.) a year.
 Whatever cash is left over can be used the following year.

 As an example, let’s say you’re on track to lose $10,000 in Apple stock this year and have no other profits from capital gain sales to report.
 You can take a $3,000 deduction on your 2018 on your income taxes, then use the remaining $7,000 again (or carry it forward) to offset capital gains or income in future tax years.
 It’s the gift that keeps on giving.

-Also, tax-loss harvesting goes hand-in-hand with “rebalancing” the portfolio — another strategy that forces you to sell assets freeing up money that can be invested again according to your core investment objectives and risk-tolerance levels.
+Also, tax-loss harvesting goes together with “rebalancing” the portfolio — another strategy that forces you to sell assets, freeing up money that can be invested again according to your core investment objectives and risk-tolerance levels.

 What Are Capital Gains?

 When you profit from the sale of financial and physical assets like stocks, a house, or your granddad’s farmland, you earn a capital gain that, in most cases, is taxable income.
 How big of a “capital gain tax” hit you take depends largely on how long you held the asset before selling.

 As a result, the tax bite could be quite nasty for some investors who aren’t patient.

 So as not to be confused by mixing apples with oranges, this column looks at how capital gains taxes affect stocks, mutual funds, and exchange-traded funds (ETFs).
 A separate set of rules governs capital gains taxes on home and property sales.
 That’s for another “What Is” column.

 What Are Capital Gains Taxes?